Tuesday, November 30, 2021

 “Oh good!”
 I said.
 “Well as long as you think it’s OK, then I guess there’s nothing to worry about.
 Carry on!
 Go about your business!
 Don’t let me hold you up!
 Have a lovely day!”

 Yes, I’m the crazy person in the Safeway parking lot.
 That’s me.
-That’s who I am right now.
+That’s who I am these days.
 That’s a glimpse into my mental state.
 That’s a high-level view of the way that I’m handling stress right now.
 To my credit, I only yelled “Jackass!” after I was back in my car.
 Did I mention that the car is a rental?

 “Hey Google!
 Shut the fuck up!”
 I said, as I made a U-turn on 355 to get me to the Giant.
 She responded with a terse command to make yet another U-turn so that I could get to the office, which is on the other side of the road.
 “Hey Google!
 Burn in Hell!”
 I yelled back.